dchest/tweetnacl-js/README.md

 #### nacl.secretbox(message, nonce, key)

-Encrypt and authenticates message using the key and the nonce.
+Encrypts and authenticates message using the key and the nonce.
 The nonce must be unique for each distinct message for this key.

 Returns an encrypted and authenticated message, which is